Menu Close

 So, who was Staffan Stalledräng?

-According to the Bible, Stephen, St Stephen or St Staffan was a deacon and is considered the first martyr of Christianity besides Jesus.
-He may never have been a stable boy, but when the legends were brought to the Nordic countries, the link to horses was strengthened so that the stories would resonate well with Nordic people.
+According to the Bible, Stephen, St Stephen or St Stephen was a deacon and is regarded as Christianity's first martyr other than Jesus.
+He may never have been a stablehand, but when the legends were brought to the Nordic countries, the link to horses was strengthened so that the stories would resonate well with us Norse.
 In Nordic tradition, the horse was important and Christmas was a time to take extra care of your horses.

 Legernderna om Staffan Stalledräng och hans hästar